Search Results

 IPP198: Careers in Deaf Studies: Observation – 1 credit

 Provides experience through observation to the world of work of a professional interpreter.
 Observation of professional interpreters in a variety of work settings, including but not limited to professional principles, standards and ethics applied to everyday interpreting settings.
+Note: IPP198 may be repeated for a total of three (3) credit hours.
 Prerequisites: A grade of C or better in IPP205 or permission of Department or Division.
 Completion of prerequisites within the last three years is required.

 |